Menu

 Ingredients

-• 2 pounds pork shoulder, cut into 1/4 thick pieces
+• 2 pounds pork shoulder sliced into ¼-inch thick pieces

 • 1 tablespoon achiote powder